 Motusbank Account Offerings

-motusbank launched with a variety of eye-popping offers and accounts that rival or beat some of the best offers available in Canada today.
+motusbank launched with a variety of eye-popping offers and accounts that rivalled or beat some of the best offers available in Canada at the time.
+While the rates have moderated somewhat, they are still fairly competitive.

 1. Motusbank Mortgages